himorin/docsrv/README.md

 ## Reamrks and Notes

-* Database of HyperEstraier will be initialized automatically
 * Hash directories will be created by software
 * DAV area will be used as temporary storage, too